ashuyadav2030/IBM-Peer-Graded-project/README.md

     Class Dictionary Conversion: To facilitate the interpretation of the model's predictions, I convert the class dictionary into JSON format, making it easier to map class labels to sports celebrities.

-By following these steps, my project successfully develops an image classification system for sports celebrity identification.
+By following these steps, my project successfully develops an image classification system for popular personality identification.
 The project showcases my proficiency in data preprocessing, feature engineering, model selection, evaluation, and model deployment.